 What you will basically find in these files is that how your WordPress site will look like when it goes live will be decided by the files which are called Templates.
 The information that these files extract is from your WordPress MySQL database which then makes the HTML code which is then sent to the browser.
 WordPress has a very strong Theme system because of which under one Theme you can choose as many templates as you want.

 When you will have a look at your Theme now, you will understand why there are no templates in your theme directory as of now.
 If you don’t, then here is why.
-You will see that your original theme being the ‘child theme,’ all the templates for it are part of the directory of the parent theme.
+You will see that your original theme is the ‘child theme,’ all the templates for it are part of the directory of the parent theme.

 One mystery still remains unsolved though, the one of being able to access and edit these files without any damage to the parent theme.
 It’s not that tough actually.
 You only need to copy the template, the one you want to edit into the child theme directory from the parent theme directory.
-Anything that exists (even if copied) in the child theme directory is always given preference by the WordPress as it first searches the child theme directory for templates, and only refers to the parent theme directory if the appropriate file is not found.
-After having that mystery solved, let’s move to the main topic, which is of how to make the structural changes in your site.
+Anything that exists (even if copied) in the child theme directory is always given preference by WordPress as it first searches the child theme directory for templates, and only refers to the parent theme directory if the appropriate file is not found.
+After having that mystery solved, let’s move to the main topic, which is how to make the structural changes in your site.

 Creating/Copying Flies in your Child Theme